Brainz22/useful_notes/flow4L1TriggerRate.md

 cp -r ../../L1Trigger-L1CaloTrigger/Phase2_NNCaloTaus L1Trigger/L1CaloTrigger/data
 ```

 2. We need to go to the repo [here](https://github.com/cms-l1-dpg/Phase2-L1Nano/tree/main).
-Note that the first set of instructions in the "Setup" section looks like the same as what's on the twiki in step 1 (I haven't checked it line by line).
+Note that the first set of instructions in the "Setup" section looks like the same as what's on the twiki in step 1 above (I haven't checked it line by line).
 But I stuck to the twiki since Emyr suggested that.
 After step 1, add the repo suggested in this step by running:
 ```bash
 ### ADDING NANO
 git clone git@github.com:cms-l1-dpg/Phase2-L1Nano.git PhysicsTools/L1Nano